TheSocialCode/Mimoto-Compiler-Toolkit/README.md

 ```

-# Utility function
+# Utility functions
-Watch and auto-clone a file
+Watch and auto-clone a file:
 ```
 npx mimoto clone <file_to_watch> <clone_destination>
 ```